gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_meets.md

 A team must win twice to become the champion team.
 All 3 teams will continue to quiz until 1 team wins twice.

-If the same team wins the 1st 2 *championship quizzes*, 2nd place is determined by the most 2nd places.
+If the same team wins the 1st 2 championship quizzes, 2nd place is determined by the most 2nd places.
 If that is a tie, 2nd place will be determined by the clarification section (below).

 If the Champion team is determined in 3 quizzes, 2nd and 3rd places will be determined by the clarification section (below).